What Does a Lion Eat? A Complete Guide to the King’s Diet

 How Much Do Lions Eat?

 Lions consume significant amounts of food to maintain their energy.
 An adult lion can eat up to 15% of its body weight in a single meal, translating to about 15-20 pounds of meat daily.
+According to National Geographic, lions are capable of gorging themselves during a feast, sometimes consuming over 30 kilograms (66 pounds) in one sitting.
 However, their eating patterns depend on availability and competition for resources in the wild.

 How Do Lions Eat?